 A washing machine and a tumble dryer, essential for wet days, are in the outhouse.

 The cottage has two bedrooms, both of which have ensuites.
 The ensuite off bedroom 2 has a bath with shower over, whilst the ensuite off the master bedroom has a shower cubicle.
-In addition, there is a toilet in the outhouse, so no one is kept waiting!

 The beds are made up for you and towels are provided.
 Bedroom 2 has a tub chair so that you can find somewhere quiet to read.
 A travel cot and a stair gate are provided to keep a little one safe!